Maxrainyx/Dashboard/README.md

 <hr>
 <h3>Settings included:</h3>

-> to send messages to console instead of actual email:
+> to send messages within the console (instead of actual email):

 ```
 if DEBUG: